Welcome to Year 4

 Across our curriculum we take part in a variety of active and fun activities to support our learning including discussion, drama, singing and hands on lessons.
 Our learning is also then enhanced with educational visits both in and out of school.

-Autumn Term - Rivers, Mountains and Cities (India)
+Autumn Term - Rivers and Mountains